 - Mites can be so small they are hard to see.

 - Chicken lice look similar to the head lice seen on the heads of young human children.

 - Fleas and ticks can infest your chickens just as they can with your dog or cat.
-These are easy to see crawling over the feathers or burrowed into the skin.
+These are easy to see crawling over the feathers or burrowing into the skin.